-Built Without Millions: How Mechlae Engineered the Impossible with ₹45 Lakhs"
+Built Without Millions: How Mechlae Engineered the Impossible with Just Two Grants and One Small CCD Fund.

 But we didn’t stop there.
 Because the moment we launched the swap station, another challenge stared us down: